Zhi (surname)

 Zhi (支 (Zhī)) is a Chinese family name.
 As of 2006, it ranks as the 163rd most common Chinese surname in Mainland China.

 Origin

 One origin of the surname came from descendants of Zhi Fu (支父) during the Three Sovereigns and Five Emperors in ancient China.

 Many non-Han Chinese groups adopted the surname Zhi.
-In the Qin and Han dynasties, Yuezhi simplified their names to Zhi.
+In the Qin and Han dynasties, Yuezhi immigrants simplified their names to Zhi.